 His research focuses on how management control systems impact employee decision-making and firm performance.
 His work often relies on empirical data collected directly from companies, having collaborated on research projects with large firms in the oil and gas, heavy vehicle manufacturing, industrial coatings, apparel, and consumer products industries, as well as tech startups.
 He is an Editor at Journal of Management Accounting Research, and is a member of the Editorial Advisory and Review Board at The Accounting Review.
 His work has been presented at numerous universities and conferences, including twice at the World Economic Forum in Davos-Klosters, Switzerland.

-Schloetzer’s research has led to a fruitful collaboration with The Conference Board.
-This work includes a well-regarded annual research report on trends in CEO succession practices, as well as a handful of articles on current topics in corporate governance and hedge fund activism, some of which have been co-authored with Georgetown students.
+Jason also collaborates with The Conference Board on a well-regarded annual research report on trends in CEO succession practices.
 He frequently presents at events attended by C-suite executives and corporate directors of public and private companies, and is often quoted in media outlets including Bloomberg, Reuters, The New York Times, and The Wall Street Journal.

-At the McDonough School, Schloetzer teaches courses on how to use accounting data to make decisions, with a particular emphasis on how to assess the profitability of products and services, and how to measure and create economic value.
-He teaches in the MBA, Executive MBA, and Executive Masters in Leadership programs.
+Jason teaches courses on how to use accounting data to determine the profitability of products and services, and how to evaluate employee and business performance.
+He teaches in the MBA, Executive MBA, Executive Masters in Leadership, and Masters in Management programs.
 He has received two MBA teaching awards.